Last Updated on

 2. Amount of Calories per Gram of Protein

-As you should know, getting your calories right in an essential aspect of vegan bodybuilding, or any bodybuilding and weight loss regime for that matter.
+As you should know, getting your calories right is an essential aspect of vegan bodybuilding, or any bodybuilding and weight loss regime for that matter.

-So, when you’re buying your pea protein, you should carefully analyze the calories-protein ratio and work out whether making a vegan protein shake with this powder will send you over or under your calorie count for the day.
+So, when you’re buying your pea protein, you should carefully analyze the calories-protein ratio and work out whether making your own

 What are you going to use the supplement for?
 If you’re going to use it for baking or cooking, you probably may want to opt for an unflavored protein powder.